frhrdr/dp-llm/README.md

 # dp-llm

 This repository contains an implementation of __Interpretable and Differentially Private Predictions__.
-The paper by [Frederik Harder](https://ei.is.tuebingen.mpg.de/person/fharder), [Matthias Bauer](https://ei.is.tuebingen.mpg.de/person/bauer) and [Mijung Park](https://ei.is.mpg.de/~mpark) is available at https://arxiv.org/abs/1906.02004
+The paper by [Frederik Harder](https://ei.is.tuebingen.mpg.de/person/fharder), [Matthias Bauer](https://ei.is.tuebingen.mpg.de/person/bauer) and [Mijung Park](https://ei.is.mpg.de/~mpark) was published at AAAI 2020 and is available at https://aaai.org/ojs/index.php/AAAI/article/view/5827

 ### Dependencies